 The property is located in the affluent area of Storrington which is at the foot of the South Downs being approximately 10 miles north of Worthing and approximately 13 miles south of its district town of Horsham.
 The property is located on the corner of a busy junction of West Street and Church Street.
 Nearby occupiers includ McColls, Boots Pharmacy, HSBC and Waitrose Supermarket.

-Character period building comprising of ground floor RETAIL SHOP with basement storage and staff facilities.
-The property is 18th century GRADE II LISTED and has been well maintained and currently trades an independent jewellers.
+** 985 remaining ** Character period building comprising of ground floor RETAIL SHOP with basement storage and staff facilities.
+The property is 18th century GRADE II LISTED and has been well maintained and was formerly an independent jewellers.
 The property is located on a prominent junction just on the High Street being Storrington's principle commercial thoroughfare.
 The property retains many original features to include OPEN LOG FIRE and exposed wooden beams.
 We understand it has been re-wired and there is a security alarm system.
 The basement area provides WC and sink area as well as useful space for storage/workshop.
 For sale freehold or to rent on a lease of £8,000 per annum - terms to be agreed shorter or long term lease agreeable.